Home

 Let's create a dataset

-Note: Please, follow along by downloading the dataset we use through this example:
+Note: Please, follow along by downloading the dataset we use in this example:

-We first download the datasets from Google Drive (see links above).
+We first download the dataset from Google Drive (see link above).

 !pip install gdown -q